brandonnchoii/SLogo/API.md

 Constructs a new Turtle with initial position (x,y), default image, and currently drawing and visible

-Turtle(int x, int y, Image i)
+Turtle(int x, int y, boolean draw,boolean vis)

-Constructs a new Turtle with initial position (x,y), and Image i
+Constructs a new Turtle with initial position (x,y), default image, drawing and visible set to the parameters

-Turtle(int x, int y, boolean draw,boolean visible)
+Turtle(int x, int y, boolean draw,boolean vis, Image i)

 Constructs a new Turtle with initial position (x,y), Image I, drawing and visible set to the parameters

 *Methods*

-int getX()

-Returns the current x-position of the turtle

-int getY()

-Returns the current y-position of the turtle

 void move(int px)